Education in Luxembourg

+The guide to the Education system in Luxembourg, written in French.

 Education in Luxembourg is multilingual and consists of fundamental education, secondary education and higher education.
 It is overseen by the Ministry of National Education, Children and Youth.
 From an early age, students are introduced to Luxembourgish, French, and German languages.
 The system includes a fundamental education that spans from ages 4 to 11, followed by secondary education, which is divided into classical and general streams based on students' academic performance and career interests.

 Fundamental education

 Fundamental education (enseignement fondamental) consists of preschool and primary school.
 It is obligatory from the age of 4 onwards and is composed of 4 cycles instead of school years: